juju/docs/src/en/clouds-k8s.md

        Update when storage becomes a Juju drivable aspect.
        Add architectural overview/diagram once Juju:k8s becomes stable.
-       Consider manually adding a cluster (third-party installs) via `add-cloud` and `add-credential` Add charms section when they become available in the charm store
+       Consider manually adding a cluster (third-party installs) via `add-cloud` and `add-credential` Add charms section when they become available in the charm store (change from staging store to production store) Link to Discourse posts for microk8s, aws-integrator?

 # Using Kubernetes with Juju